Mikaator/AkaiApcMiniMk2Controller/README.md

 ## 🚨 Important Notice

 This software was developed in collaboration with AI.
 While this enabled rapid development and sophisticated features, it's important to acknowledge the AI's contribution.

-!!!For Usage with Dot2 or other Programms: loopmidiport1 as Midi Loopback trough my Software sending Midi signal into Bone's Midi Translator and then a second loopmidiport2 from the Translator into dot2!!!
+## 🚨!!!For Usage with Dot2 or other Programms: loopmidiport1 as Midi Loopback trough my Software sending Midi signal into Bone's Midi Translator and then a second loopmidiport2 from the Translator into dot2!!!🚨
 ## ⚖️ Copyright and License

 Copyright © 2024 Mikaator (michatfragen@gmail.com)